hmans/r3f-stage/packages/r3f-stage/README.md

 ### Installing the library

-`r3f-stage` makes use of Three.js and React Three Fiber, but only lists them as peer dependencies, so you'll need to install them separately.
+> **Note:** `r3f-stage` makes use of Three.js and React Three Fiber, but only lists them as peer dependencies, so you'll need to install them separately.
+(If we don't do it this way, they might end up being installed twice, running as two different versions of the same library, and that would be bad.)

 In your freshly created Vite/CRA React app: